cyclops-ui/cyclops/README.md

 ## 🟠 What is Cyclops?

-Cyclops is an open-source dev tool that simplifies Kubernetes with an easy-to-use UI, making it less daunting and easy to use.
-Instead of creating and configuring your Kubernetes manifests with YAML, use Cyclops to quickly and easily configure and deploy your applications - validations included!
+Cyclops is an open-source dev tool that simplifies Kubernetes with an easy-to-use UI, making it less intimidating.
+Instead of creating and configuring your Kubernetes manifests with YAML, use Cyclops to painlessly configure and deploy your applications - validations included!

-Cyclops's UI is highly customizable when it comes to defining configurations through its templates feature.
-It also comes with a couple of predefined templates to get you started on your journey.
+Cyclops's UI is highly customizable when it comes to defining configurations through its templates system.
 Thanks to our templates, Cyclops turns hours and days of configuring applications into a few clicks.

 <p align= "center">
     <img src="https://github.com/user-attachments/assets/4c1e3fff-7106-4afb-9c29-e0aef7d7dd86"/>